vk3heg/AmiBootEnv/README.md

 ## Installation (Raspberry Pi) ##

 1. Use the Raspberry Pi Imager to create a Raspberry Pi OS Lite (64-bit) Debian Trixie image with no desktop environment.
-    - Create a regular user, and include any customisations as required.
+    - Create a regular user, and include any customisations as required for your environment.
 2. Boot the image and login as the regular (non-root) user.
 Enter the command below to set a password for the root account:

     sudo passwd root